Setting up meetings is the first step in the process to raising money. After all, no sale can happen without that meeting.

 Whether you are running your first meeting or about to host your hundredth, it comes down to properly preparing and confirming.
 Although these tasks seem simple, they are often overlooked and can be forgotten about.
 Start by doing your research so that you’re setting the meeting with the right people, confirm it, and set the meeting.
 You'll find that the meetings are more organized, more productive, and lead to stronger relationships in the long run.

-Morgan Holycross is the Marketing Associate at Dakota.
+Morgan Holycross is a Marketing Manager at Dakota.

 September 24, 2021